cabforum/servercert/docs/BR.md

 For purposes of clarification, a Precertificate, as described in RFC 6962 - Certificate Transparency, shall not be considered to be a "certificate" subject to the requirements of RFC 5280 - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile under these Baseline Requirements.

 ### 7.1.3 Algorithm object identifiers
-Effective 1 January 2016, CAs MUST NOT issue any new Subscriber certificates or Subordinate CA certificates using the SHA-1 hash algorithm.
-CAs MAY continue to sign certificates to verify OCSP responses using SHA1 until 1 January 2017.
-This Section 7.1.3 does not apply to Root CA or CA cross certificates.
+CAs MUST NOT issue any Subscriber certificates or Subordinate CA certificates using the SHA-1 hash algorithm.
+CAs MAY issue Root CA Certificates or Subordinate CA Certificates that are Cross Certificates using the SHA-1 hash algorithm.

 CAs MAY continue to use their existing SHA-1 Root Certificates.

-SHA-2 Subscriber certificates SHOULD NOT chain up to a SHA-1Subordinate CA Certificate.
+Subscriber certificates SHOULD NOT chain up to a SHA-1 Subordinate CA Certificate.

-Effective 16 January 2015, CAs SHOULD NOT issue Subscriber Certificates utilizing the SHA-1 algorithm with an Expiry Date greater than 1 January 2017 because Application Software Providers are in the process of deprecating and/or removing the SHA-1 algorithm from their software, and they have communicated that CAs and Subscribers using such certificates do so at their own risk.

-### 7.1.4 Name forms
+### 7.1.4 Name Forms

-#### 7.1.4.1 Issuing CA Certificate Subject
+#### 7.1.4.1 Issuer Information
 The content of the Certificate Issuer Distinguished Name field MUST match the Subject DN of the Issuing CA to support Name chaining as specified in RFC 5280, section 4.1.2.4.

 #### 7.1.4.2 Subject Information - Subscriber Certificates
 By issuing the Certificate, the CA represents that it followed the procedure set forth in its Certificate Policy and/or Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.
 CAs SHALL NOT include a Domain Name or IP Address in a Subject attribute except as specified in Section 3.2.2.4 or Section 3.2.2.5.

+Subject attributes MUST NOT contain only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.

 #### 7.1.4.2.1 Subject Alternative Name Extension
 Certificate Field: extensions:subjectAltName